karollynecosta/aws_solutions_architect-associate/README.md

 Storing data on virtual drives - EBS
 Distributing load across machines - ELB
-Scaling the services using ASG(auto-scaling group) Instance store:
+Scaling the services using ASG(auto-scaling group) Instance store: TEMPORARY
 	 provides temporary block-level storage for your instance.
 	This storage is located on disks that are physically attached to the host computer.
     Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
+	135,000 IOPS
+	You can't detach an instance store volume from one instance and attach it to a different instance If you create an AMI from an instance, the data on its instance store volumes isn't preserved Instance store is reset when you stop or terminate an instance.
+Instance store data is preserved during hibernation
 ```

+Block device mapping = EBS + Instance Store == You can use block device mapping to specify additional EBS volumes or instance store volumes to attach to an instance when it’s launched.
+You can also attach additional EBS volumes to a running instance.

 EC2 sizing & Configuration options:
 ```